FraBle/python-duckling/README.md

 It provides a low-level access to Duckling's `parse()` function as well as a wrapper for easy access.

+#### Requirements

+`python-duckling` requires an installed JVM (either plain JRE or JDK) to run since Duckling itself is implemented in Clojure (which is leveraging the JVM).

 #### Examples
 ##### High-level (DucklingWrapper)
 ```python